 Regional VT Alerts are available for the National Capital Region, including the Middleburg Agricultural Research and Extension Center.
 Immediate/emergency notifications using VT Alerts to members of a satellite campus community will be provided when information is received, either from the designated individual at the satellite campus or from the law enforcement agency responsible for services where the campus is located.
 VT Alerts will normally be issued by the Virginia Tech Police Department.
-Emergency notifications may be issued locally, using other means by the Facility Manager of the Middleburg Agricultural Research and Extension Center or his designee.
-These methods may include direct communication to the campus using email or website notices.
-Members of the National Capital Region are also encouraged to sign up for Capitalerts, an alert system not affiliated with Virginia Tech, but available in the Washington area.
-Information about Capitalerts can be found at: http://capitalert.gov/.
+Emergency notifications may be issued locally, using other means by the Director of the Middleburg Agricultural Research and Extension Center or the designee.
+These methods may include, but not limited to, direct communication to the campus using email or website notices.
+Members of the satellite campus community are also encouraged to sign up for their localities emergency notification system, which are not affiliated with Virginia Tech, check with the police department in your area.

-The Fauquier County Sheriff's Office is primarily responsible for confirming that there is a significant emergency or dangerous situation on campus that could cause an immediate threat to the health and safety of the members of the campus community.
-The Facility Manager or designee can also be in a position to confirm an emergency in or surrounding their facility.
-The Office of University Relations, the Virginia Tech Police Department and/or Director of Emergency

-Management have access to the VT Alerts system which can send an alert to subscribers; notifying the campus community of threats that have occurred that may necessitate evacuation, shelter in place or other action on the part of students, employees, and campus visitors.
-The university will typically provide follow-up information to the community using the same systems that were used to send out the original alert or to direct the community to other informational channels.
+The Fauquier County Sheriff's Office is primarily responsible for confirming that there is a significant emergency or dangerous situation, at the Middleburg Agricultural Research and Extension Center campus that could cause an immediate threat to the health and safety of the members of the campus community.
+The Director or designee can also be in a position to confirm an emergency in or surrounding the campus.
+The Office of University Relations, the Virginia Tech Police Department and/or Virginia Tech Emergency Management have access to the VT Alerts system which can send an alert to subscribers; notifying the campus community of threats that have occurred that may necessitate evacuation, shelter in place or other action on the part of students, employees, and campus visitors.
+The university will typically provide follow-up information to the campus community using the same systems that were used to send out the original alert or to direct the campus community to other informational channels.

-Virginia Tech will immediately notify the campus community upon the confirmation, from the Fauquier County Sheriff's Office or authorized staff member at the Middleburg Agricultural Research and Extension Center, of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring at the Middleburg Agricultural Research and Extension Center.
-One of the three listed departments above will, without delay, and taking into account the safety of the community, determine the appropriate segment(s) of the campus community, determine the content of the notification and initiate the notification system based on information received from the Fauquier County Sheriff's Office or the designated Middleburg Agricultural Research and Extension Center official, unless issuing a notification will, in the professional judgment of first responders, compromise efforts to assist a survivor or to contain, respond to, or otherwise mitigate the emergency.
+Virginia Tech will immediately notify the campus community upon the confirmation, from the Fauquier County Sheriff's Office or authorized staff member at the Middleburg Agricultural Research and Extension Center, of a significant emergency or an immediate threat to the health or safety of students or staff occurring at the Middleburg Agricultural Research and Extension Center.
+One of the listed departments above will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system based on information received, unless issuing a notification will, in the professional judgment of the public safety official, compromise efforts, contain, respond to, or otherwise mitigate the emergency.
 First responders to an incident that causes an immediate threat to the health and safety of the Virginia Tech community at the Middleburg Agricultural Research and Extension Center will typically include the Fauquier County Sheriff's Office, Virginia State Police, and the Middleburg Fire and EMS Department.